Schwenger/House-Of-Tweets/ISSUES.md

 - [Max] Replace double-spaces in politician's CV by `<br />` or something. - DONE
 - [Max] Adapt data structure for citizen user feedback queue, see README - DONE

+- [Max] Move "Imprint" button a bit up: Barely reachable (by physical finger) on Tweetian2

 ## Model

 Nuthin'.
 Watchin' da game, havin' a bud …